 - Partnership for Evaluation, Research and Implementation

-Many initiatives are multidisciplinary and multi-institutional partnerships that address social problems, social-work practice and social policy.
-There is a strong emphasis upon dissemination—using cutting-edge knowledge to enhance practice and service delivery in the community.
-The centers also provide opportunities for students to participate in all aspects of the research process.
+Many of our research and training initiatives are multidisciplinary involving multi-institutional partnerships that address broad social problems, social-work practice and policy.
+We emphasize dissemination—using innovative research to enhance practice and service delivery in the community.
+Our reach is local, national and international.
+Our centers also provide several opportunities for students to participate in all aspects of the research process.

 The Begun Center for Violence Prevention Research and Education is home to a distinguished group of more than 50 applied community-based research, evaluation, training and technical assistance specialists in operation for more than 20 years.
 With grants and contracts totaling more than $7 million annually, the center serves as a research partner to various local, state and national nonprofit, foundation and government organizations to learn innovative ways to address some of society's most pressing problems.